 Are you curious about how automotive HMI research and development can take the next step towards seamless human-machine interaction?

-In this live webinar, Robert Wesley (Smart Eye Sales Director), Aaron Galbraith (Smart Eye Sales Engineer) and Nam Nguyen (iMotions Neuroscience Product Specialist) will explain how tracking someone’s eye and head movements provide automotive engineers, researchers and scientists with an edge while facing future R&D challenges.
+In this live webinar, Robert Wesley (Smart Eye Sales Director), Aaron Galbraith (Smart Eye Sales Engineer) and Nam Nguyen (iMotions Neuroscience Product Specialist) are explaining how tracking someone’s eye and head movements can provide automotive engineers, researchers and scientists with an edge while facing future R&D challenges.